chromaui/learnstorybook.com/content/intro-to-storybook/ember/en/data.md

 }
 ```

-And we use our earlier created presentational `<TaskList>` component, mount it
-at the route template and connect it with the actions in the controller and the
-data from the route.
+And finally we create a new file called `template.hbs` inside the `tasks`
+folder, in which we'll add the presentational `<TaskList>` component we've created in the [previous chapter](./composite-component):

 ```hbs
 {{!--app/tasks/template.hbs --}}